Dhaneera/Point-of-Sale-System-Frontend/README.md

     yarn install

 4. run the application using
-    ** make sure to run springbbot project befor running the froned application use  this link (https://github.com/SDW-SWD/Point-of-Sale-System-Backend) to run the backend and database npm run dev
+     make sure to run spring-boot project before running the front-end application use this link (https://github.com/SDW-SWD/Point-of-Sale-System-Backend) to run the backend and database

+ 5 .npm run dev
     # or
     yarn dev